AmasaDelano/dungeon-land/markdown/monster_settings/12_01_Caverns.md

 **Special Qualities:** Amphibious, Paralyzing Tentacles

 The gods that made this thing were playing some sick joke on the civilized folk of the world.
 The maggot-squid wields a face full of horrible squirming tentacles that, if they touch you, feel like being struck by lightning.
-They’ll paralyze you and chew you up slowly while you’re helpless.
+They'll paralyze you and chew you up slowly while you're helpless.
 Best to not let it get to that. *Instinct*: To eat

 - Paralyze with a touch